 Penalties for passing a school bus are severe.
 The first offense results in a fine with a mandatory minimum level of $150 and a license suspension of three months.
 If there is a second offense or another conviction within five years, the mandatory minimum fine increases to $500 and a one year license suspension.

 Do You Need Help After a School Bus Accident?

 After a school bus accident, you may not know who to turn to.
 While you’re trying to manage hospital expenses, future care, and taking care of your injured child, pursuing a lawsuit may seem overwhelming.
 That’s where we come in.

-Krzak Rundio Law Group has experienced, compassionate lawyers who stand ready to represent you.
+Krzak Rundio Gorman, Injury Attorneys has experienced, compassionate lawyers who stand ready to represent you.
 They are prepared and have the resources to take on the responsible party and hold them accountable for their actions.
 They will focus on the legal case so you can focus on getting your child healthy.
 Irresponsible drivers don’t prioritize safety when they decide to drive negligently near a school bus.
 A car accident claim can send them a message on how dangerous their decision was.
-Krzak Rundio Law Group can help you move forward with confidence.
+Krzak Rundio Gorman, Injury Attorneys can help you move forward with confidence.
 Contact our office today for a free no obligation consultation.